youngtrashbag/monopoly-invest/README.md

 - Select up to 5 Players
 - Name up to 6 Cryptocurrencies yourself
 - View Charts for each Currency
-- Invest Fiat Money into Currency
+- Invest Money into Currencies
-- Withdraw Fiat Money from Currency
+- Withdraw Money from Currencies

+## Getting Started

+- Make sure you have [Node](https://nodejs.org/) installed

+1. `npm install`
+2. `npm run start`

+You're good to go!